Pujungan Inscription

-The Pujungan Inscription, also called Bronze Tongtong Inscription, is a short inscription written on a copper slit drum (Bali: tongtong, kulkul), which was found in the village of Pujungan in Pupuan District, Tabanan Regency, Bali, Indonesia.
+The Pujungan Inscription, also called Bronze Tongtong Inscription, is a short inscription written on a copper slit drum (tongtong, kulkul), which was found in the village of Pujungan in Pupuan District, Tabanan Regency, Bali, Indonesia.

 The inscription is thought to have been written during the reign of King Anak Wungsu in the 11th century.
-It is the first known inscription that mentions the name Sasak, referring to the indigenous people of Lombok island.
+It is the first known inscription that mentions the name Sasak, referring to the indigenous people of Lombok.

-Philologist J.G. de Casparis examined the inscription, which read:
+Philologist J.G. de Casparis examined the inscription, which reads: